Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 #Conclusion

-In this article, you have learned the advantages of running multiple GraphQL queries at once.
-Also, you have learned how to add multiple sources to your Hygraph project so you can fetch its data alongside your original data using a single GraphQL query.
+In this article, we have learned the advantages of running multiple GraphQL queries at once.
+Also, we went through how to add multiple sources to our Hygraph project and fetch data from external APIs alongside our original data using a single GraphQL query.

 Thanks for reading, and have fun coding!